After about half a decade of daily driving Linux, I have come to understand why the command line is simply better.

 Command lines allow you to find speed in the tooling they offer, the additional functionality of scripting and aliasing, and when that fails, they allow you to create whatever you want - my .zshrc is different than everyone eles’s, and through years of seeing what other people are doing and stealing the best parts, I have a comprehensive and tailored environment that is perfect for me.

-The command line is tremendously powerful to the point that you won’t even look at the overly engineered desktop apps in the future - they play second fiddle to the underlying tool that is being used.
-They are a wrapper over the command line in many cases!
+The command line is tremendously powerful - to the point that you won’t even look at the overly engineered desktop apps in the future.
+Those graphical frontends play second fiddle to the underlying tool that is being used - They are a wrapper over the command line in many cases!
 You can explicity tell the program to perform in the way you want, and the error logging is superior than GUI alternatives in the vast majority of cases.
+In the GUI you would be lucky to see an error message before the app crashes, whereas the CLI has far more logging right out of the box.

 I have looked to the CLI for nearly all the apps I use.
 When you become a power user of unix systems, you see the unlimited potential staring back at you from the screen, and it dares you to dive in.